 One of the most awesome things about becoming a Canadian Permanent Resident is having the opportunity and flexibility to visit many countries without the hassle of going through visa applications.

-I have had a bunch of countries on my travel bucket list for years.
+I have had a bunch of countries in North America on my travel bucket list for years.

 Unfortunately, I was discouraged from visiting when I saw the long visa application requirements and duration.

 It just looked like too much work.
 Depending on the country, it could also be a very expensive process.

 Thankfully, when you become a Canadian permanent resident, the ease of discovering new places opens up so much more.

 All you have to do is book a plane ticket, an awesome hotel, grab your passport and PR card and you’re good to go.
 Becoming a Canadian permanent resident certainly makes spontaneous traveling a lot more fun.

 Which Countries Can Canadian PR Travel to Without a Visa?